softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 #  Base Class:

  The base class from which all of Pepper's Responses inherit, has a handy helper method to set Style to the response.
-This design enables using these methods on (nearly**) any response of your choice.
+This design enables using this method on (nearly**) any response of your choice.

 ## Setting Style: